amirkiaml/amirkiaml/README.md

 - Question answering on philosophical text data.

 You can learn more about DeepAnalytic by checking out its dedicated repository, found [here](https://github.com/amirkiaml/DeepAnalytic).

+### 🔍 SQL End-to-End Projects
+Before and during my Data Science bootcamp at BrainStation, I carried out several end-to-end data analysis projects using SQL.
+Currently, I'm preparing the projects before making them available to the public.
+Please stay tuned and follow [this](https://github.com/amirkiaml/SQL-projects) repository for updates in the near future.

+### 📉 Data Visualization and Dashboarding
+Before and during my Data Science bootcamp at BrainStation, I carried out a few end-to-end data visualization projects and created dashboards using Tableau.
+Currently, I'm preparing the projects before making them available to the public.
+Please stay tuned and follow [this](https://github.com/amirkiaml/Data-Visualization) repository for updates in the near future

 ## 📚 Books